4 Ways Virtual Reality Can Optimize Conversions for eCommerce Businesses

-When someone mentions “virtual reality”, the first thing that comes to mind is gaming conventions and people furiously swinging a joystick in the air wearing space goggles.
+When someone mentions “virtual reality,” the first thing that comes to mind is gaming conventions and people furiously swinging a joystick in the air wearing space goggles.

-But, virtual reality (VR) is more than just a headset that gamers use to play computer-generated simulations.
-VR has the ability to provide a variety of business opportunities.
-The ever-expanding technology is being adopted in multiple sectors, from healthcare(1), and real estate, to eCommerce.
-Here are some statistics(2) about VR:
+But virtual reality (VR) is more than just a headset that gamers use to play computer-generated simulations.
+VR has the ability to provide a variety of business opportunities including helping maximize conversions.
+The ever-expanding technology is being adopted in many industries from healthcare, and real estate, to eCommerce.
+Here are some statistics about VR:

 - The VR industry will be worth almost $34 billion by 2022.

 - Over 26 million VR headsets will be sold every year by 2023.

 - Nearly 19% of US consumers will be utilizing VR by the end of 2020.

 - 71% of customers believe that brands that use VR are forward-thinking.